Case Study 5: ScreenVault Studios - Worked Solution

 System-to-System Integration Auth

-Webhook inbound (Streaming Platform, Payment Processor): Webhooks validated via HMAC signature verification at the MuleSoft layer before any Salesforce write.
+Webhook inbound (Streaming Platform, Payment Processor): Webhooks validated via HMAC signature verification at the Anypoint layer before any Salesforce write.
 Invalid signatures are rejected and logged.

 Production Crew Mobile Auth

-Production crew members (200) use the same corporate SSO as all employees.
+Production crew members (200) use the same corporate SSO as all employees on Salesforce Mobile App Plus.
 On BYOD devices, MDM (Mobile Device Management) enforces: screen lock timeout (5 minutes), minimum OS version, remote wipe capability, and encrypted storage.
-The Salesforce Mobile App session persists for offline use but requires re-authentication every 24 hours when connectivity returns.
+The Mobile App Plus session persists for offline use; re-authentication is enforced by the Mobile App Plus ECA session policy (configured to require re-auth on a rolling window when connectivity returns, sized to the crew use case rather than a hard-coded 24 hours).

 Integration Error Handling